HB-Portfolio/portfolio-safe-css/README.md

 - **tailwind.config.js**: Configuration file for customizing Tailwind CSS.
 - **input.css**: Source CSS file using Tailwind CSS directives.

-## Conclusion

 The SafeCSS website is a showcase of my web development capabilities, focusing on delivering high-quality, secure, and performant code.
 Feel free to review the code, provide feedback, and to contact me to discuss what it takes to develop a secure and efficient CSS framework.

----

-Thank you for visiting the SafeCSS website repository.
-Your feedback and contributions are always welcome!